girder/viime/joss/paper.md

 ![The ingestion error and warning panel.](figures/figure2.png)

+## Data Imputation

-Once errors are corrected, data imputation is automatically performed, and options may be adjusted to specify the type of imputation, including random forest, KNN, mean, or median imputation modes for completely at random missingness (MCAR) and zero or half-minimum imputation for not-at-random missingness (MNAR).
+Once errors are corrected, data imputation is automatically performed, For metabolites with missing values, the type of missingness is classified as missing completely at random (MCAR) or missing not at random (MNAR).
+For each type, an imputation mode is automatically performed but the options may be adjusted to apply different algorithms, including random forest, KNN, mean, or median imputation modes for completely at random missingness (MCAR) and zero or half-minimum imputation for not-at-random missingness (MNAR).